Gandalf: Name

+Analysis

 Guide

 Gandalf's role and importance was substantially increased in the conception of The Lord of the Rings, and in a letter of 1954, Tolkien refers to Gandalf as an "angel incarnate".
-In the same letter Tolkien states he was given the form of an old man in order to limit his powers on Earth.
+In the same letter Tolkien states he was given the form of an old man to limit his powers on Earth.
 Both in 1965 and 1971 Tolkien again refers to Gandalf as an angelic being.

 In a 1946 letter, Tolkien stated that he thought of Gandalf as an "Odinic wanderer".
 Other commentators have similarly compared Gandalf to the Norse god Odin in his "Wanderer" guise—an old man with one eye, a long white beard, a wide brimmed hat, and a staff, or likened him to Merlin of Arthurian legend or the Jungian archetype of the "wise old man".

+In The Annotated Hobbit, Douglas Anderson likens Gandalf's role to the Rübezahl mountain spirit of German folktales.
+He states that the figure can appear as "a guide, a messenger, or a farmer", often depicted as "a bearded man with a staff".

 The Tolkien scholar Charles W. Nelson described Gandalf as a "guide who .. assists a major character on a journey or quest .. to unusual and distant places".
 He noted that in both The Fellowship of the Ring and The Hobbit, Tolkien presents Gandalf in these terms.
 Immediately after the Council of Elrond, Gandalf tells the Fellowship:

 Nelson notes the similarity between this and Thorin's statement in The Hobbit: